HEZOpen-2020/singin2-punctuality/readme.md

 After clicking, hover on the floating button and click the send icon.
 Changes will be submitted automatically.
 After that, you will be reminded to restart the GS.Terminal.

 If something funny happens, check the output of the API using the browser Network panel.

+### Traditional Ability

+This function is used for notifying birthdays, so we can have Arubas more precisely.

+You have to set `hz2zrun_host` properly in order to use this.
+If you don't know how to set, refer to a portable sign-in machine in the school.

+Before using, send a request `api/hz2zrun/student/sync` to get data.

+Check `data/hz2zrun/student/_classes.json` and set other configurations.

+Then you can see birthday info on the page.

 *Enjoy, and Good Luck : )*